Skip to content

 • Dice all ingredients

-• Place crackers in a ziplock bag and use a rolling pin or meat tenderizer to coarsely crumb them
+• Place crackers in a ziplock bag and crumb them coarsely with a rolling pin or meat tenderizer.

-• To the eggs add cheese, celery, mushroom soup, chicken broth, and 1 3/4 cups of Ritz crackers
+• Add cheese, celery, mushroom soup, chicken broth, and 1 3/4 cups of Ritz crackers to the eggs.

-• Heat the Dutch oven up on the stovetop over medium-high heat
+• Heat the Dutch oven on the stovetop over medium-high heat.

 • Add onions and saute for 1 minute